Magisk-Modules-Alt-Repo/mkshrc/README.md

 # FIRST RUN!

 ```
-DO NOT RUN BASH WITH THIS MODULE
+DO SHOULD NOT RUN BASH WITH THIS MODULE
 ```

 You should after the installation `su` in any terminal, to initialize the user/app folders.
 Every app has its own folder based on his username (`/data/chuser/root`).